Do you like to tackle your own home improvement and woodworking projects?

 (small, medium and large) to be able to handle most jobs.

-Looking for the perfect gift for that woodworker, craftsperson or DIY-er in your life?
-Visit your local GNH Lumber today for great savings on select DeWALT, Stanely, Bostich and Paslode hand and power tools!
+Looking for the perfect tool – whether it’s for you or a fellow DIYer?
+Visit your local GNH Lumber today to browse our selection of DeWALT, Stanely, Bostitch and Paslode hand and power tools!